 They will help you write better content and headlines for SEO, maximize social media exposure, AND improve the grammar and readability of your content.

 11. Grammarly (Grammar and Proofreading)

 Have you ever received a comment on your blog from the grammar police?

-I actually think it’s quite hilarious when people take the time to read your entire article and then leave a lousy comment letting you know that you misspelled one word along the way.
+I think it’s quite hilarious when people take the time to read your entire article and then leave a lousy comment letting you know that you misspelled one word along the way.